caitlynakimm/CSC210-A4/README.md

 If you used AI, please describe how and the interaction between AI and your understanding of this assignment and specifically the related data structures and algorithms:
+- mouseReleased() was complex for me to implement and I had a NoSuchElementException that could occur whenever I released the dragged pile outside of any pile.

 ## Reflection